 Keep your arm or leg raised on a soft surface, such as a pillow, for as long as possible in the first few days.
 This will help any swelling to go down.

 It's possible to buy special covers for plaster casts to keep them dry when washing or bathing.
-Ask your local pharmacist for more information.
-Don't try to use plastic bags, bin liners, cling film or similar to keep the cast dry, as these are not reliable methods.
+Ask a pharmacist for more information.
+Do not try to use plastic bags, bin liners, cling film or similar to keep the cast dry, as these are not reliable methods.

 If your cast gets wet, contact your hospital or minor injuries unit for advice as soon as possible.